 - You can create or change a network object using the CDO GUI.
 If CDO needs to deploy that change to an ASA's configuration, it overwrites the relevant lines of the running configuration file on the ASA when the change occurs.

 - You cannot create a new ASA user using the CDO GUI.
-If a new user is added to the ASA using the ASA's ASDM or CLI, when that out-of-band change is read to CDO's copy of the configuration file, CDO attempts to overwrite that ASA's entire configuration file staged on CDO.
+If a new user is added to the ASA using the ASA's ASDM or CLI, when that out-of-band change is accepted and CDO updates the stored configuration file, CDO attempts to overwrite that ASA's entire configuration file staged on CDO.

 These rules are not followed when the ASA is configured in active-active failover mode.
 When CDO manages an ASA configured in active-active failover mode, CDO cannot always deploy all configuration changes from itself to the ASA or read all configuration changes from the ASA into itself.
 Here are two instances in which this is the case: